 Assessing relative importance through pairwise comparison involves a considerable amount of subjective judgment.
 As noted by Chen et al. (2011, p.
-266), "The decision maker may be subjective and uncertain about the level of preference due to incomplete information or knowledge, inherent complexity and uncertainty within the decision environment".
-The conventional AHP approach has been criticized for failing to take into account some of the uncertainties that are inherent in many real-world decisions (Kahraman et al., 2015).
+266), "The decision maker may be subjective and uncertain about the level of preference due to incomplete information or knowledge, inherent complexity and uncertainty within the decision environment."
+The conventional AHP approach has been criticized for failing to take into account some of the uncertainties that are inherent in many real-world decisions (Kahraman, Onar, and Oztavsi 2015).
 In conventional AHP, respondents are asked to assess the relative importance of pairs of elements at the same level of the decision-making hierarchy using a nine-point rating scale.
-Despite the benefits of ease of use and simplicity, the discrete values used for the pairwise comparisons may not fully reflect the imprecision associated with human judgment (Mardani et al., 2015).
-In response, a "fuzzy" extension of AHP has been suggested (e.g., Buckley, 1985; Chang, 1996).
-Fuzzy set theory was introduced by Zadeh (1965) for modeling uncertainty in decision making.
+Despite the benefits of ease of use and simplicity, the discrete values used for the pairwise comparisons may not fully reflect the imprecision associated with human judgment (Mardani, Jusoh, and Zavadskas 2015).
+In response, a "fuzzy" extension of AHP has been suggested (e.g., Buckley 1985; Chang 1996).
+Zadeh (1965) introduced fuzzy set theory for modeling uncertainty in decision making.
 Rather than employing rigid values, fuzzy set theory employs assessment based on linguistic terms, which can then be quantified according to fuzzy logic.

-Fuzzy AHP (FAHP) deals with uncertainties in evaluation by asking decision makers to express their judgments using linguistic terms, such as "weakly more important" or "strongly more important".
-FAHP converts these linguistic data into "fuzzy numbers" and uses them to derive the respondent's relative weights for various decision criteria.
-Several FAHP methods have been proposed; for a review, see Kahraman et al. (2015).
-In this paper, we adopt the extent analysis method proposed by Chang (1996), a commonly-used approach that has been applied successfully in many fields (Kubler et al., 2016; Larimian et al., 2013; Sadeghi, 2018).
-Triangular fuzzy numbers (TFNs) are used to represent the linguistically-expressed pairwise comparisons; see the Online Appendix for the TFN definitions and the analytical details.
-While FAHP has been applied to problems such as supplier choice, project selection, and market segmentation (see Mardani et al. (2015) and Kahraman et al. (2015) for reviews), this research represents, to the best of our knowledge, the first attempt to apply the method to the assessment of export performance.
+Fuzzy AHP (FAHP) deals with uncertainties in evaluation by asking decision makers to express their judgments using linguistic terms, such as "weakly more important" or "strongly more important."
+It converts these linguistic data into "fuzzy numbers" and uses them to derive the respondent's relative weights for various decision criteria.
+Several FAHP methods have been proposed; for a review, see Kahraman, Onar, and Oztaysi (2015).
+In this article, we adopt the extent analysis method proposed by Chang (1996), a commonly used approach that has been applied successfully in many fields (Kubler et al. 2016; Larimian, Zarabadi, and Sadeghi 2013; Sadeghi 2018).
+Triangular fuzzy numbers (TFNs) are used to represent the linguistically expressed pairwise comparisons (for TFN definitions and analytical details, see the Web Appendix).
+While FAHP has been applied to problems such as supplier choice, project selection, and market segmentation (for reviews, see Mardani, Jusoh, and Zavadskas [2015] and Kahraman, Onar, and Oztaysi [2015]), this research represents, to the best of our knowledge, the first attempt to apply the method to the assessment of export performance.